MauritzOnline/WebFrameworkPHP/README.md

 ## Helmet

 > This framework includes [Helmet's (JS)](https://helmetjs.github.io/) defaults that can be activated by calling `$webFramework->helmet()`, this must be called before `$webFramework->start()`.

+> This can also be used on a per route basis, by calling it at the start of a route the same way that custom headers are added in the above section.

 **Example:**